RicinApp/Ricin/README.md

 make debug
 ```

-# Contribute
-You can contribute to improving Ricin by [proposing Pull-requests](https://github.com/RicinApp/Ricin/pulls), reporting bugs or suggestions using the GitHub [issues tracker](https://github.com/RicinApp/Ricin/issues), [submiting a Bounty](https://www.bountysource.com/teams/RicinApp) or even [Translating Ricin in your native language](#translating)

-Please also read our [contributing guide](CONTRIBUTING.md).

 # Support Ricin developement
 You can support the Ricin client developement by
 - [Paying us a Bounty](https://www.bountysource.com/teams/RicinApp)